Here's how you can use the Logic tool to add scores to answers or total up prices when creating quizzes, shopping baskets or order forms.

 1. Here is a Number question, asking how many of something someone wants.

 Let's say each unit costs 5$, so I want the answer to this question to be multiplied by 5.
-Click Logic, then Advanced, and finally Branching and calculations:
+Click Logic in the right-hand panel, then Branching and calculations: